kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/overview.md

 You can configure the Logging operator using the following Custom Resource Descriptions:

 * `Logging`: Represents a logging system.
-Includes Fluentd and Fluent-bit configuration.
+Includes Fluentd and Fluent Bit configuration.
 Specifies the controlNamespace.
 Fluentd and Fluent Bit will be deployed in the controlNamespace
 * `Output`: Defines an Output for a logging flow.
 This is a namespaced resource.
 See also `ClusterOutput`.
 * `Flow`: Defines a logging flow with filters and outputs.
 You can specify selectors to filter logs by labels.
 Outputs can be output or `ClusterOutput`.
 This is a namespaced resource.
 See also `ClusterFlow`.
 * `ClusterOutput`: Defines an output without namespace restriction.
 Only effective in controlNamespace.